No one’s life should be lost to Catatonia.

 The importance of proper diagnosis

-Catatonia is NOT a rare disorder.
-Because it's various expressions are not well-known, it may not be considered as a possible diagnosis by healthcare professionals when a patient presents with its symptoms.
-Although thousands of articles and books on Catatonia have been published, many clinicians still think of Catatonia as either the unresponsive form of Catatonia often seen in movies like Awakenings or they associate Catatonia with schizophrenia.
-Awareness and education about the different expressions of Catatonia is necessary so patients can receive accurate diagnoses and access highly effective curative treatment options.
+Because it's various expressions are not well-known, it may not be included in the treating physicians' differential diagnoses when a patient presents with its symptoms.
+Although thousands of articles and books on Catatonia have been published, some providers still think of Catatonia as either the stuporous form of Catatonia often seen in movies like Awakenings or they associate Catatonia with schizophrenia.
+Awareness and education about the different expressions of Catatonia is necessary so patients can receive accurate diagnoses and access highly effective treatment options.

-Catatonia involves a set of associated symptoms that disrupt normal physical and mental functions.
-It typically comes on suddenly and the behaviors are out of character for the person exhibiting them.
-It has many expressions and a variety of symptoms, including muscle rigidity, immobility, indifference to surroundings, mutism, echolalia (repeating other's words or phrases), delusions, psychosis, severe agitation or excitement, aggression and self-injury, loss of cognitive abilities, developmental regression, and/or inability to perform activities of daily life.
+Catatonia disrupts normal physical and mental functions and can be distinguished from other conditions using a rating scale focusing on observable signs and symptoms.
+It typically comes on suddenly with behaviors that are out of character compared to the person's baseline.
+It has many expressions and a variety of signs or symptoms, including muscle rigidity, immobility, indifference to surroundings, mutism, echolalia (repeating other's words or phrases), delusions, psychosis, severe agitation or excitement, aggression and self-injury, loss of cognitive abilities, developmental regression, and/or inability to perform activities of daily life.
+A patient may not exhibit all of the symptoms.
+See Symptoms & Diagnosis

 When we learned that Catatonia had different expressions,